Save up to $717 by comparing quotes from the top 100+ insurance companies

 Auto insurance comes with a range of coverage options, each serving a specific purpose to protect you against potential risks.
 Bodily injury liability coverage is part of minimum-coverage insurance and provides financial protection if you’re in an accident.
 However, it doesn’t pay for your own medical costs.

 Bodily injury coverage pays for medical bills, funeral costs (in severe cases), and other accident-related expenses for the other parties involved in an accident you cause.
-Auto insurance minimums in many states require drivers to carry bodily injury coverage.
+Auto insurance minimums in most states require drivers to carry bodily injury coverage.

 Here’s what you need to know to protect yourself from potentially significant out-of-pocket costs.